 Jim Foster gets his “Steely Dan opportunity” at Mushroom Studios in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 4, 1986 By Steve Newton Until the release of the album Power Lines, Jim Foster had not been heard from for many years.
+ORIGINALLY PUBLISHED ON APRIL 4, 1986 By Steve Newton Until the release of the album Power Lines, Jim Foster had not been heard from for many years.
 It makes one wonder whether the Alberta-raised singer/songwriter/multi-instrumentalist is on somewhat of a comeback.
 "Well gosh," says Foster.
-"How can you make a comeback when … Continue reading Jim Foster gets his “Steely Dan opportunity” at Mushroom Studios in Vancouver
+"How can you make a comeback when you were never … Continue reading Jim Foster gets his “Steely Dan opportunity” at Mushroom Studios in Vancouver

-Bob Rock brings his golden ears and guitars to Paul Hyde’s Living Off the Radar
+Bob Rock brings his golden ears and great guitars to Paul Hyde’s Living Off the Radar

 David Gogo preps for the Big 3-O with acoustic and electric discs

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
-28, 1999 When the Georgia Straight phoned David Gogo two years ago to chat about his then-new live album, Dine Under the Stars, he answered the call with “Davey Wayne Gogo here,” a slight swipe at Kenny Wayne Shepherd, the Stevie Ray Vaughan–inspired upstart of the day.
-This … Continue reading David Gogo preps for the Big 3-O with acoustic and electric discs
+ORIGINALLY PUBLISHED ON JAN.
+28, 1999 By Steve Newton When I phoned David Gogo two years ago to chat about his then-new live album, Dine Under the Stars, he answered the call with “Davey Wayne Gogo here,” a slight swipe at Kenny Wayne Shepherd, the Stevie Ray Vaughan–inspired upstart of the day.
+This time around, … Continue reading David Gogo preps for the Big 3-O with acoustic and electric discs

 Bob Rock gets the Payola$ back together for a Mick Ronson-inspired raveup in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 20, 1994 By Steve Newton Ya gotta like that Bob Rock guy.
-When he gets tired of producing platinum-plus CDs for bands like Metallica and Mötley Crüe, he forms his own group, Rockhead, and gets back to his ’70s-rock roots with melodic, radio-friendly sing-along tunes such as “Bed … Continue reading Bob Rock gets the Payola$ back together for a Mick Ronson-inspired raveup in Vancouver
+When he gets tired of producing platinum-plus CDs for bands like Metallica and Mötley Crüe, he forms his own group, Rockhead, and gets back to his ’70s-rock roots with melodic, radio-friendly sing-along tunes such as “Bed of Roses” and … Continue reading Bob Rock gets the Payola$ back together for a Mick Ronson-inspired raveup in Vancouver

 Tom Cochrane dedicates “Big League” to Stan Smyl in Vancouver on the Mad Mad World Tour